SyxNet/awesome-react-components/readme.md

 <em>
 Extend inline styles to support more CSS features.

-Inline styles are very convenient (using JavaScript to generate styles, no global css classes pollution) but one thing I'm missing is CSS selectors like `.parent > .child` or more interesstingly `.child + .child {margin-top: 10px}`, `.child:not(:hover) {opacity: 0.2}`, or media queries.
-These aren't easily possible with React inline styles.
+Inline styles are very convenient (using JavaScript to generate styles, no global css classes pollution) but one thing I'm missing is CSS selectors like `.parent > .child` or more interesstingly `.child + .child {margin-top: 10px}`, `.child:not(:hover) {opacity: 0.2}`, media queries, etc. These aren't easily possible with React inline styles.

 Are there libraries that allow me to write such CSS within my React components?
 </em>